 Just like the advice to read something entirely before editing it, you should listen to the section, then listen again and consider edits.

-3. Edit, listen again, edit again.
+3. Edit, listen again, and edit again.

 After you edit the section, listen to the whole thing again, then do another edit.
 Aside from obvious errors, I found I needed three or four edits to even short sections before I was entirely happy.
 The repetition did wonders for improving the flow of longer sections too.